 Shortness of breath

 Towards the end of your pregnancy, when the baby presses up against your diaphragm, you may feel shortness of breath.
 This shortness of breath is called Dyspnea.
-Sleeping with pillows to support the upper back, practicing good posture to move the uterus away from the diaphragm, practising breathing techniques such as Lamaze breathing, and slowing down are the remedies for shortness of breath.
+Sleeping with pillows to support the upper back, practicing good posture to move the uterus away from the diaphragm, practicing breathing techniques such as Lamaze breathing, and slowing down are the remedies for shortness of breath.

 Read More: Foods to Avoid During Pregnancy

 Pregnancy hormones can cause constipation.
 In that case, you should get regular exercise, drink plenty of water and increase the amount of the fiber in your diet.
-If you still feel constipated, try A stool softener.
+If you still feel constipated, try a stool softener.

 The higher blood volume leads to congestion and runny noses during pregnancy.
 You can try a saline spray to clear the mucus out, or a Neti pot, that squirts water through your nose.